 So, what exactly is a modern homesteader?

-We are the type of people who enjoy cooking from scratch.
+For us personally, we are the type of people who enjoy cooking from scratch.
 We eat real, organic food and avoid GMO or chemical filled foods, we try to live as naturally and healthy as possible.

 We’re working towards becoming as self-sufficient as we possibly can and avoid debt by living frugally.
 We raise chickens and goats.
 We grow a garden and preserve our food.